aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

     breathing_problem: bool = False
 ```

-Let's create a function to assign risk level based on the inputs.
+Let's create a function to assign a risk level based on the inputs.

 > This is just for learning and should not be used in real life, better consult a doctor.